d-panchuk/News/README.md

 ## How to run

 1. Run `pod install` in terminal from project directory.
-2. Open `News.xcworkspace` in Xcode 10.
+2. Open `News.xcworkspace` in Xcode.
 3. Run project.

 ## Screens